hx2A/py5website/reference/sketch_ellipse.rst

 Description
 ===========

 Draws an ellipse (oval) to the screen.
 An ellipse with equal width and height is a circle.
 By default, the first two parameters set the location, and the third and fourth parameters set the shape's width and height.
-The origin may be changed with the ``ellipse_mode()`` function.
+The origin may be changed with the :doc:`ellipse_mode` function.

 Underlying Java method: `ellipse <https://processing.org/reference/ellipse_.html>`_